Skip to main content

 What I Wish I Would’ve Known About My Mental Health

-My journey with anxiety was an ugly part of my life, but I had to go through it to grow into who I am today – stronger and happier.
+I’ve grown to see my journey with anxiety as a beautifully messy part of my life that I had to go through to be who I am today.
+My mental state is not my identity.
 It took destigmatizing mental health to arrive at a place where I saw the growth that came out of hardship.
-I’m beyond grateful that I’m here to share what I’ve learned.
-If you take anything away from my story, let it be this — your mental state is not your identity.
+I’m beyond grateful that I’m here to share my story.
+I hope you take the opportunity to share yours.

 More articles from Student Life